ielab/ielab.github.io/_people/guido-zuccon.md

 image: /images/guido-zuccon-scaled.jpg
 scholar: //scholar.google.com.au/citations?user=aEVHhC8AAAAJ
 role: staff
-description: Associate Professor, UQ.
+description: Professor, UQ.
 ---

-I am an associate professor at the University of Queensland Information Technology and  Electrical Engineering School, and an ARC DECRA Fellow (2018-2020).
+I am a Professor at the University of Queensland's Electrical Engineering and Computer Science School, and the Director of Artificial Intelligence for the Queensland Digital Health Center (QDHeC).
 I am the research leader of the ielab.
+I had been an ARC DECRA Fellow (2018-2020).
 My research interests span a number of topics:

 * __Formal models of Information Retrieval__; in particular I am interested in
 	- models of search, information seeking and interactions